maxi-cmyk/anti_brainrot/README.md

-# Anti-Brainrot 🧠⚡
+# Anti-Brainrot window

 A real-time focus monitoring system that uses your webcam and AI-powered face tracking to detect when you're looking down at your phone instead of working.
 When you get distracted for too long, it hijacks your screen with a fullscreen meme and plays an alarm to snap you back into focus.

 ## How It Works

-1. **Face Mesh AI** — Uses MediaPipe's FaceMesh to track the distance between your nose bridge and nose tip in real-time.
+1. **Face Landmark AI** — Uses MediaPipe's FaceLandmarker to track head pitch angle via forehead and chin landmarks in real-time.
 2. **Calibration** — You set a "focused" baseline and a "distracted" state so the system knows the difference for your setup.
-3. **Focus Timer** — If you stay distracted for more than 5 seconds, the alarm triggers.
+3. **Focus Timer** — If you stay distracted for more than 3 seconds (adjustable), the alarm triggers.
-4. **Screen Hijack** — A fullscreen image + audio alarm takes over until you look back at your screen.
+4. **Screen Hijack** — A random fullscreen meme image + audio alarm takes over until you look back at your screen.

 ## Setup